-The Dordogne capital of Périgueux should also be on your ‘must see’ list if you’re on vacation in France.
+The Dordogne capital of Périgueux which we talk about below should also be on your ‘must see’ list if you’re on vacation in France.

 But also be sure to venture north and south a little to discover the quiet but equally beautiful regions a little more hidden from the public gaze.

 What is Perigueux in Dordogne like?
 Visitors Guide to Perigueux

 Périgueux, the second city of the Dordogne, has long been at the crossroads of Périgord, and is now the regional capital.

 Périgueux in the heart of Nouvelle-Aquitaine is a town of some antiquity in the fecund valley of the River Isle; its history is displayed in the town’s architecture, which ranges across two distinct districts: the Cité and the Puy St Front.

 The town is particularly renowned for its gastronomy, among which truffles and foie gras are prominent, attracting visitors from around the world.

 This busy city is divided into three parts: the main part of the present city stands across the slopes around the cathedral, while to the west are rather mundane modern suburbs.

 The Gallo-Roman settlement of Vesunna completes the scene, to the south-west.
 It is here, in the ancient part of the city, that anyone with an interest in history and archaeology should take a stroll; this was the heart of Périgueux, especially in the Middle Ages.